higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/SECURITY.md

 - **Risks**:
   1. **Fee** is not forcibly implemented in Step 4 code, only a demonstration.
 If the final code doesn’t do robust fee checks, the protocol might fail to collect revenue.
 That’s not a security vulnerability per se, just a design flaw.
-  2. **Orca** Integration: If the user passes invalid pool accounts or tries to swap with an incorrect pool, we rely on Orca’s code to reject.
+  2. **Meteora** Integration: If the user passes invalid pool accounts or tries to swap with an incorrect pool, we rely on Meteora’s code to reject.
 We must ensure we pass the correct addresses.
   3. **Compute Budget**: If the user triggers a large evolution update or NFT distribution in the same transaction, it might exceed compute.
 Not strictly a security hole, but can cause DoS if the transaction is too large.

 #### Single-Sided Liquidity